Transition from RUM Classic to the New RUM Experience

 Infrastructure requirements

-At this point, the New RUM Experience relies only on the HTTP headers and cookies already covered by the firewall constraints for RUM Classic.
-If your firewalls and other infrastructure components are already configured to let these headers and cookies pass through, no further changes are required when you enable the New RUM Experience.
+The New RUM Experience relies on the same HTTP headers and cookies as RUM Classic.
+If your firewalls or other infrastructure components are already configured to comply with the firewall constraints for RUM Classic, no additional configuration is typically required to support the firewall constraints for the New RUM Experience.

 Built-in metrics